UNSW-CEEM/NEMSEER/docs/source/examples/p5min_demand_forecast_convergence.md

 +++

 This is quite hard to read.
-We can clean this up and use a sequential colour scheme to indicate forecast ouputs from later run times:
+We can clean this up and use a sequential colour scheme to indicate forecast outputs from later run times:

 ```{code-cell} ipython3
 # obtain data from hvplot